-Senior police officers are members of the Association of Chief Police Officers (ACPO) and engage with ACPO on force business.
-During 2014/15 CCNY incurred subscriptions and other costs of £1k (2013/14 £1k).
+Senior police officers are members of the National Police Chiefs Council (NPCC) and engage with NPCC on force business.

+During 2015/16 CCNY incurred subscription and conference costs from NPCC of £2k (2014/15 £1k) £nil was outstanding at 31 March 2016 (31 March 2015 £nil).

-CCNY purchased and received services to a value of £5k (2013/14 £51k) from organisations in which senior officers had positions on the governing body.
+CCNY received income to a value of £28k (2014/15 £nil) and purchased and received services to a value of £33k (2014/15 £5k) from organisations in which senior officers had positions on the governing body.
 In all instances transactions were made with proper consideration of declaration of interest.
 The relevant senior officers did not take part in any discussion or decision in relation to the transactions.
-Where appropriate, details of these transactions are recorded in the Register of Members interests.
-At 31 March 2015 £nil (2014 £nil) was owed by CCNY to these organisations.
+At 31 March 2016 £nil (31 March 2015 £nil) was owed by CCNY to these organisations.